 year, were, prima facie, applied for the purpose for which they were

-used for long term investment.
+been used for long term investment.

-during the year to any party.
+allotment of shares to any party.

 For M.S.
 Krishnaswami & Rajan